 If you have any questions, contact program coordinator Marcia Cole at 724-357-3987 or director Dennis Marsili at 724-357-3988.

 This one-stop resource center for students offers both live responses and the opportunity to submit questions via email, with responses coming within 24 hours.
-The center will be ready starting August 15.

 Adjusting to university life is challenging, even in the best of circumstances.
 To help first-year students, we will match you with a specially trained IUP employee to serve as a guide for your time at IUP.
 Our Student Support and Engagement Team in the

 Student Affairs Division developed this new program to make sure you don’t get lost in your new environment.
-You will connect with your guide during Welcome Week in August.

-This fall, tutoring and other assistance will be offered remotely to the fullest extent possible.
+Tutoring and other assistance will be offered remotely to the fullest extent possible.

 SkillZone continues to offer academic and social support for international students and scholars through Zoom tutoring.
 You can learn more and make an appointment to work with a tutor on the SkillZone website.